mihkeltiks/rev-mpi-deb/README.md

 ---

 ## Running on linux
 Currently only x86_64 architecture is supported.
 Since CRIU requires root it is recommended to run as a container or on a virtual machine.
 This has been tested with Go/1.21, MPICH/3.4.3, and requires an MPI compiler that is capable of producing level 4 DWARF data.
-Running might require editing root user $PATH to execute mpirun and CRIU.
+Running might require editing root user $PATH to execute mpirun and CRIU or DMTCP.

+Details for both backends, CRIU and DMTCP, are found in [manual.md](manual.md).

 ### build